Taksin's reunification of Siam: Enthronement of King Taksin

-Taksin's coronation as King of Thonburi at Thonburi Palace.

 Taksin initially intended to reestablish Ayutthaya as his capital.
 For strategic reasons, however, Taksin decided not to make his base at Ayutthaya.
 One of the reason for his decision was the vast destruction inflicted on the former royal city of Ayutthaya itself.
 Taksin founded Thonburi as his new capital, only twenty kilometers from the Gulf of Siam, to be a suitable port for commerce.
 There had been a fort (modern Wichaiprasit fort) built by the French at Thonburi in the seventeenth century.
 Taksin constructed the Thonburi Palace to be his residence just at the fort.
 Taksin performed the coronation ceremony on December 28, 1767 at the Thonburi Palace.
 His regnal name was Boromaraja IV but he was known posthumously and popularly as King Taksin—combining his former title Phraya Tak and the birth name Sin.
 However, the new capital of Thonburi was left bare until 1771 when the king ordered the city moat to be dug and the city wall was erected from the coral tree timber.